Update: My OIL-FREE salad dressings now here!

 Using an immersion blender and deep cup (if using a blender, you may need to double the batch for enough blending volume), combine all ingredients, whizzing through until very smooth.
 Taste, and if you’d like a little sweeter add another teaspoon or so of maple syrup.
 Season to taste with additional salt and pepper as well.
 If you’d like a thinner dressing, simply add a couple of teaspoons of water and blend through again.

-What are you favorite vinaigrette and salad dressing ingredients?
+What are your favorite vinaigrette and salad dressing ingredients?

-Note: This salad dressing recipe is now in Plant-Powered Families.
+Note: This oil-free salad dressing recipe is now in Plant-Powered Families.